-Fort Bend Junior Service League members each select a core placement with which they devote many volunteer hours; this gives members the opportunity to provide direct service to one of the six core placement agencies in Fort Bend County who FBJSL serves.
+Fort Bend Junior Service League members each select a core placement with which they devote many volunteer hours.
+This gives members the opportunity to provide direct service to one of the five core placement agencies in Fort Bend County who FBJSL serves.

 Fort Bend Junior Service League is proud to announce that the 2023-2024 Core Placements are Reining Strength, East Fort Bend Human Needs Ministry, George Ranch Historical Ranch, Fort Bend Hope, and Fort Bend Seniors Meals on Wheels.

 The mission of East Fort Bend Human Needs Ministry is to address the basic human needs of families facing food insecurity and/or temporary financial crisis in East Fort Bend County.
 The goal is to alleviate hunger and raise community awareness to the problem of the needy in East Fort Bend by: 1-Efficiently administering the Interfaith Food Pantry.
 2-Aiding persons and families in temporary crisis situations.
 3-Helping persons understand and utilize resources within the community.